 Personal Data Guardian Training.
-The new training arrangements, introduced in 2013 and organised by the HSC Leadership Centre, The Beeches, continue to work well.
-An eighth training day for Personal Data Guardians was provided in 2016 which included top-up training.
+The new training arrangements, introduced in 2013 and organised by the HSC Leadership Centre, The Beeches continues to work well.
+A ninth training day for Personal Data Guardians was provided in 2017, which included top-up training.

 PAC continues to review training arrangements.
 This year's participant feedback has again been very positive.
-Further training is being arranged for 2017.
+Further training is being arranged for 2018.

 Staff Training.
-The E-learning module, based on the Code of Practice on the Protection of Service User Information, is currently available for all HSC staff through the HSC Leadership Centre.
-It has since gone live.
-Its use will be evaluated in 2017.
+The E-learning module, based on the Code of Practice on the Protection of Service User Information, is available for all HSC staff through the HSC Leadership Centre.